As Trump tried to buy Buffalo Bills, bankers doubted he'd get NFL's OK, emails show at fraud trial

 “There’s nobody more serious than Donald Trump,” Cohen said in an interview with The Associated Press in 2014.

 Once the bids were being formally submitted, Cohen conceded to the AP that Trump’s bid was not going to win.
-Cohen said the businessman wasn’t interested in paying more than market value for the Bills, a team that had an estimated worth of $870 million but was projected to sell for up to $1.2 billion.
+Cohen explained that Trump wasn’t interested in buying the team over market value.
+The Bills' estimated worth was pegged at $870 million, but the team was projected to sell for up to $1.2 billion.

-In the early going in May 2014, some Morgan Stanley bankers and an NFL official met to talk about dozens of possible Bills buyers, according to an email shown in court Tuesday.

-When it came to Trump, the upshot of the conversation was: “question his liquidity and ability to get votes” from other team owners in an approval vote, according to the email.
-It also said the league would want to examine management contracts for any Trump-branded casinos, to see whether he had any influence, even if not ownership.

-Three months later, Trump hadn't provided his financial documents, and his bid wasn't the highest.
-Still, the bankers prepared talking points that told him his bid was below several others, but “you could prevail if during the diligence process you can move up in value.”
+While Trump hadn't provided the financial documents and his bid wasn't the highest, the bankers had told him he “could prevail if during the diligence process you can move up in value,” according to a document they'd prepared with talking points.

-Separately, Cornwell wrote to colleagues in August 2014 that they “still want to keep him around” and said that Trump had asked to be “pre-vetted” privately, so the bank would do so.
+Separately, Cornwell wrote to colleagues that they “still want to keep him around” and said that Trump had asked to be “pre-vetted” privately, so the bank would do so.

-“Well… he will stay in process,” Holzschuh wrote to Cornwell a week later, adding that Trump “is very sensitive about his rep” and didn't want to spend money on the process if the price was going to be too high.
-But, Holzschuh added, “I encouraged him to put his best offer forward and let the process work.”
+“Well… he will stay in process,” Holzschuh wrote to Cornwell, adding that Trump “is very sensitive about his rep” and didn't want to spend money on the process if the price was going to be too high.
+Holzschuh said he'd “encouraged” Trump to put his best offer forward.

 Cornwell testified that since the sale was an open process, the bankers “had to talk to all interested parties.”

-But Trump lawyer Christopher Kise suggested the bank essentially strung the businessman along, saying: “They never considered him a serious bidder.
+But Trump lawyer Christopher Kise suggested the bank essentially strung him along, saying: “They never considered him a serious bidder.
 They took him in to use his name to bid up the price."

 Trump told the AP in 2016 that had he been able to buy the Bills, it’s unlikely that he would've run for president.